supratikchatterjee16/nlp/README.md

 * Numeric
 	* Normal	: Integers
 	* Special	: Floats, Dates, etc.
 > This is not done in the API at low level.
-This is done using Anotators at a higher level
+This is done using Annotators at a higher level
 * Alphabetic
 	* Normal 	: Word
 	* Special	: Names/Entities